matthewscharles/BtB-Sampler/README.md

 This sampler was created for [blurringtheboundaries.org](http://blurringtheboundaries.org/) (BtB Arts) and has been developed through [City Lit Sonic Arts](https://www.citylit.ac.uk/courses/sonic-arts-creativity-with-sound/) and [Music Boat](https://musicboat.org/taster-workshop-in-collaborative-sonic-art/).

+# Instructions

+## Installation

 For the current version, a copy of [Cycling '74 Max](https://cycling74.com/downloads) is required.

-# Instructions
+- Download the latest release ([link here](https://github.com/matthewscharles/BtB-Sampler/releases)) and unzip to reveal a .mxf file.
+- Load this file with Max.

 *These instructions are for version 0.1 - update in progress!*